Hydrology and Earth System Sciences

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

-Hamel, Perrine and Guswa, Andrew J., "Uncertainty Analysis of a Spatially Explicit Annual Water-Balance Model: Case Study of the Cape Fear Basin, North Carolina" (2015).
-Engineering: Faculty Publications.
-1.
+Hamel, Perrine and Guswa, Andrew John, "Uncertainty Analysis of a Spatially Explicit Annual Water-Balance Model: Case Study of the Cape Fear Basin, North Carolina" (2015).
+Engineering: Faculty Publications, Smith College, Northampton, MA.